rpardini/docker-registry-proxy/README.md

        rpardini/docker-registry-proxy:0.3.0
 ```

-Let's say you did this on host `192.168.66.72`, you can then `curl http://192.168.66.72:3128/ca.crt` and get the proxy CA certificate.
+### Configuring the Docker clients / Kubernetes nodes

-#### Configuring the Docker clients / Kubernetes nodes
+Let's say you setup the proxy on host `192.168.66.72`, you can then `curl http://192.168.66.72:3128/ca.crt` and get the proxy CA certificate.

 On each Docker host that is to use the cache: